emilydong001/DH110/Assignments/Assignment01.md

   <img src="../Images/diseases-and-conditions.PNG" alt="Diseases and conditions page" width="500px"/>
 </p>

-> *Recommendation: Guide users to the symptom checker, where they can select from a list of symptoms and generate predicted diseases and conditions associated with those symptoms.
+> *Recommendation: Provide some conditions or diseases that are often treated at Mayo Clinic.
+Also guide users to the symptom checker, where they can select from a list of symptoms and generate predicted diseases and conditions associated with those symptoms.
 In general, Mayo Clinic should better emphasize their symptom checker feature because it can be a great resource for those concerned with their health, like many seniors.
 (However, emphasize that it is necessary to check with a healthcare provider.)*

 #### 7. Flexibility and Efficiency of Use
 * Because the magnifying glass is within the search box, the user may not recognize that there is another way to trigger the search action (other than Enter).
 (1)